Juwan23D/Youtube-Optimization-Analysis/README.md

 ![Most](https://github.com/Juwan23D/Youtube-Optimization-Analysis/blob/main/Sheet%204%20(5).png)
 **Top liked Comments**

-The most commented keywords was a collection of comments spread across different videos that included keywords.
+Certain keywords brought in different people to videos, and the comments were measured based on the searched keyword.
 This also had mr.beast as the main traffick generator taking 8/10 of the top liked comments.

 ```
 --Most liked comments